Will my puppy come from health-tested parents?

 Will my puppy be raised with Enrichment Protocols?

 Yes!
 We raise our puppies with ENS, Puppy Culture, and some other socialization techniques we’ve learned over the decades.
+We also start them on positive exposure to the crate and they know how to sit.
 Puppies leave us feeling confident about the world and ready for their new home!
 Please learn more in depth about our protocols here.

 Do I get to pick my puppy?